Mini-dumpling/Targeted-Fine-Grained-Frequency-Poisoning-Attacks-on-Set-Valued-LDP-Mechanisms/README.md

 ### AOA:
 This directory contains the comprehensive comparison framework.
 It includes the code for our novelly proposed attacks as well as re-implementations of the state-of-the-art attack from prior work.
 This setup allows for a direct and fair experimental comparison of their performance metrics.

+### Wasserstein:
+To quantify distribution-level stealth, we compute the first-order Wasserstein distance between estimated global frequency distributions with and without poisoning.